Paso Robles Estrella District AVA: Viticulture

 the "Estrella bench" or "Estrella hills."
-Two vineyards and one winery located in the Paso Robles Estrella District bear the name “Estrella” – Estrella Creek Wines, Estrella River Vineyard and Estrella Valley Vineyard.
+Two vineyards and one winery located in the Paso Robles Estrella District bear the name "Estrella" – Estrella Creek Wines, Estrella River Vineyard and Estrella Valley Vineyard.
 The Paso Robles Estrella District viticultural area encompasses approximately 66800 acres.
 Today, Paso Robles Estrella District cultivates approximately 8500 acres on 35 vineyards and at least 14 bonded wineries.
+The USDA plant hardiness zone is 8b to 9a.